TheCaduceus/Google-Drive-Direct-Link/README.md

 <p><b>1.Nothing to worry about!
 Any script used in our Website will not collect or share your Data or Link you provided to generate Direct Link.�</b></p>
 <p><b>2.I strongly advice you to use our Original Website/Code to perform your task! <a href="https://github.com/TheCaduceus/Google-Drive-Direct-Link">Original Code</a> 🔑</b></p>
 <h2>🤔 Why Use This?</h2>
 <h4><b>Why share link which take time to open and promote Google!
 You can also download the file directly using any Download Manager App by using this Link.
-Some users use Google Drive to share files accross your Website and do not promote Google Anymore!
+Some users use Google Drive to share files across your Website and do not promote Google Anymore!
 Don't worry Users can still save files to there Google Account too🤩.</b></h4>
 <h2>⛑Contact Us!</h2>
 <h4><b>Visit my Official Website:<a href="https://www.caduceus.ml/"> Official Website</a></b></h4>
 <h4><b>Join our Update Channel at Telegram:<a href="https://telegram.me/TheCaduceusUPDATE"> Join Now!</b></a>